FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation

-We select the most classic FL method FedAvg and 4 state-of-the-art FL optimization methods (i.e., FedProx, SCAFFOLD, FedGen, and ClusterSampling (CluSamp)) as baselines, which cover all three optimization perspectives introduced in Section~\ref{sec:relwork}.
-The type and settings of these baselines are as follows: \begin{itemize} \item \textbf{FedAvg}~\cite{mcmahan2017communication} is the most traditional one-to-multi FL framework, which dispatches a global model to multiple clients for FL training and aggregates the multiple local models averagely to update the global model.
-Note that, all the other baselines are based on FedAvg.
+We compared FedCross with five baseline methods, including the classic FedAvg and four state-of-the-art FL optimization methods (i.e., FedProx, SCAFFOLD, FedGen, and CluSamp).
+Table~\ref{tab:baseline} compares FedCross with all the baseline methods from the perspectives of categories and communication overheads, where the baselines cover all the three FL optimization categories introduced in Section~\ref{sec:relwork}.
+Note that, as a novel multi-model guided FL method, FedCross does not belong to any of the three existing categories.
+The following presents their settings. \begin{itemize}[leftmargin=*] \item \textbf{FedAvg}~\cite{mcmahan2017communication} is the most classic one-to-multi FL framework, wherein each FL training round the cloud server dispatches a global model to selected clients for FL training and aggregates their trained local models averagely to update the global model.